Many people are very talented yet feeling unfulfilled. The truth is there is an easy way to turn this around.

 We are very critical of ourselves, we spend a lot of time consciously or subconsciously in comparing ourselves with others, giving ourselves a hard time why we are not richer, smarter, more popular, successful, loving whatever, we are just never good enough to our own standards.
 We actually genuinely believe this is a good thing to push ourselves, and if we improve this and that, we can then be good enough and happy.

-Therefore, the reason we are not happy is not because we have a bad job, bad boss or any other external factors.
+Therefore, the reason we are not happy is not that we have a bad job, bad boss or any other external factors.

 Most of the time, it is simply because we are not satisfied with ourselves, we constantly seek external validation whether it is another promotion, another degree, or another award just like when we were little.